aeonscotte/clearview/README.md

 # Clearview

 Clearview is a modern web application framework for building high-performance, interactive 3D experiences in the browser.
-Built with Angular, TypeScript, and Babylon.js, it provides a modular engine architecture for rendering, lighting, sky simulation, and atmospheric effects, making it easy to develop immersive 3D web applications that run smoothly across devices.
+Built with Angular, TypeScript, and js, it provides a modular engine architecture for rendering, lighting, sky simulation, and atmospheric effects, making it easy to develop immersive 3D web applications that run smoothly across devices.

 ## Core Principles